Time to Read: 25 minutes

 Once we saw these results were being consistently delivered by our well established unique processes and the fact that we are leaving the bulk of the Australian Hearing aid user population (pensioners and eligible veterans) un-served, we decided to reconsider the voucher system.
 We carefully analysed how the voucher system could be integrated into our current processes, while still serving our values without negatively affecting our current client base.
 We discovered that this was indeed possible due to our mature business processes and unique technology.

-As such we became Government accredited to provide free and subsidised services and hearing aids to eligible pensioners and veterans in December 2017.
+As such we became Government accredited to provide free and subsidised services and hearing aids to eligible pensioners and veterans in January 2018.
 We look forward to innovating our service provision further and deliver superior outcomes to all our clients no matter how they are funded.
-We expect full roll-out to be complete by early 2018.

 Written by Christo Fourie